-Equal employment and equal educational opportunity have been and will continue to be fundamental principles at Manhattan School of Music, where employment and enrollment are based upon personal capabilities and qualifications without discrimination or harassment because of race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations.
-Manhattan School of Music does not permit retaliation against individuals who oppose a discriminatory practice or participate in an investigation.
+Manhattan School of Music expects that all relationships among persons in the School will be professional and free of bias, prejudice, discrimination, and harassment.
+It is the policy of the School to ensure equal opportunity without discrimination or harassment based on race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations.
+The School prohibits and will not tolerate any such discrimination or harassment.

 This policy of equal opportunity applies to all policies and procedures relating to recruitment, hiring, admission, financial aid, compensation, benefits, termination, and all other terms and conditions of employment and education.

-The office of the Vice President for Administration and Human Relations maintains reporting and monitoring procedures for these policies.
-Questions or concerns should be referred to the Vice President for Administration and Human Relations.
-Students may direct their questions and concerns to the Provost, Dean of Students or the Vice President for Administration and Human Relations and Title IX Coordinator.
+The office of Administration and Human Relations maintains reporting and monitoring procedures for these policies.
+Questions or concerns should be referred to the Vice President for Administration and Human Relations and Title IX Coordinator.
+Students may direct their questions and concerns to the Provost, Dean of Students, or the Vice President for Administration and Human Relations and Title IX Coordinator.

 Appropriate disciplinary action may be taken against any faculty or staff or student for violating this policy after review and investigation by administration.

 New York, New York 10027